fal-works/banker/README.md

 }
 ```

-`ObjectPool` can also be extended for your own purpose.
+`ObjectPool` can also be extended for your own purpose, like `SafeObjectPool` does.

-Also `SafeObjectPool` is derived from `ObjectPool`, so that it does
-boundary checks and does not crash even if it is empty/full
+`SafeObjectPool` does boundary checks and does not crash even if it is empty/full
 (note that it requires additional memory allocation when trying to get from an empty pool).